zopefoundation/lovely.rating/src/lovely/rating/README.txt

   ...     (u'Okay', Decimal(2)), (u'Poor', Decimal(1)),
   ...     (u'Crap', Decimal(0))])

-Note: For more details on score systems see the documentation in the ``schooltool.requirement`` package.

 Now we can create the rating definition and register it as a utility:

   >>> usability = rating.RatingDefinition(